I'm Yash.

 Featured Projects

 Conversational CRM for SMEs.
 WhatsApp-first inbox where a per-tenant agent triages, drafts, and replies; humans approve.
-100+ active SME deployments, 230K+ AI interactions/day, 99.65% success rate.
+100+ active SME deployments, 230K+ AI interactions/day.

 Start here